You’re in pain and you’ve had enough. You’re hurting & you just want the pain gone.

 Grabbing your meditation app or just lie on your bed and focus on your breath.
 Breath into your abdomen.
 This creates more oxygen to the area and can help to reduce pain.
 Visualise yourself in a serene situation.
 It may be at the beach, or recounting a favorite day

-Magnesium helps to reduce stomach cramps.
+Magnesium helps to reduce stomach cramps and may bring period pain relief.
 It is a well known muscle relaxant.
 Taking some magnesium will help to calm your mind as well as your abdomen.
 Foods that are rich in magnesium include bran, nuts & seeds.
 To get a high therapeutic dose of Magnesium consider a magnesium supplement.
 See your naturopath for the best one for you.

 5. Be in Nature